JConley1344/SysLib690/Week8_Install_setup_LAMP_Stack.md

 ## MySQL

-After following the code found on the installation page (https://cseanburns.github.io/systems-librarianship/4c-installing-configuring-mysql.html) I was able to get everything working the way it was in the video.
+After following the code found on the installation page (https://cseanburns.github.io/systems-librarianship/4c-installing-configuring-mysql.html)

+I was able to get everything working the way it was in the video.
 ![690 week 8](https://github.com/JConley1344/SysLib690/assets/157387139/eaca987b-c0f1-4516-ba54-b38fc4d4fd22)

-I will say that this week while chaotic for me allowed me to really get a lot of practice on installing and uninstalling software on Linux.

 I will say that this week while chaotic for me allowed me to really get a lot of practice on installing and uninstalling software on Linux.